 - 1-2 garlic cloves minced

-- A good pinch of ground chipotle pepper more if you like heat
+- ⅛ teaspoon ground chipotle pepper more if you like heat

-- Black pepper smoked pepper if you like smoky flavors, to taste
+- ground black pepper smoked pepper if you like smoky flavors, to taste

 - Combine all ingredients into a small bowl and whisk together.